jimil749/reva-plugin-benchmark/README.md

 # Backlog (TODO)

 1. Yaegi with Protobufs (See: https://github.com/traefik/yaegi/issues/1133)
-2. Hashicorp/Pie: Passing configurations to plugins without the use of OnLoad method (check how it is done in reva grpc services)
+2. Hashicorp/Pie: Passing configurations to plugins without the use of OnLoad method [Is there a way around this??!!]
 3. Pie: Figure a way to check whether the plugin methods implements the exposed interface
 4. Hashicorp: Modify plugin methods like pie plugin. (rpc methods args and resp)